Ibizan Hound Breed Profile

 They are in general a healthy breed with a lifespan of up to 17 years!

-The Ibizan hound is an extremely fast and agile dog.
-Tall, narrow, finely built with large erect ears.
-A tireless hunter, which has the ability to jump great heights.
+The Ibizan Hound is a tireless hunter, which has the ability to jump great heights.
 Reserved with strangers, not nervous or aggressive, dignified and independent.